Squish for Qt Tutorials

 set table [waitForObject $names::Address_Book_MyAddresses_adr_File_QTableWidget] test compare [property get $table rowCount] 125

-The coding pattern is very simple: we retrieve a reference to the object we are interested in and then verify its properties using one of Squish's verification functions.
-And we can, of course, call methods on the object to interact with it if we wish.
+For each property of interest, we retrieve a reference to the object we are interested in, and then verify its properties using one of Squish's verification functions.
+We can also call methods on the object to interact with it, if we wish.

 For more examples of manually written tests, see Creating Tests by Hand, How to Create Test Scripts, and How to Test Applications - Specifics.

-For complete coverage of verification points, see How to Create and Use Verification Points.
+For more information about verification points, see How to Create and Use Verification Points.

 Test Results

-This is a detailed report of the test run and would also contain details of any failures or errors, etc. If you click on a Test Results item, the squishide
+This is a detailed report of the test run and would also contain details of any failures or errors, etc. If you click on a Test Results item, the Squish IDE highlights the script line which generated it.
+If you expand the item, you can see additional details of it.

-Squish's interface for test results is very flexible.
-By implementing custom report generators it is possible to process test results in many different ways, for example to store them in a database, or to output them as HTML files.
+Squish's interface for reporting test results is very flexible.
 The default report generator simply prints the results to stdout

 Creating Tests by Hand